cskuracha/cuddle-ai/_posts/2021-04-04-Distance-Measures.md

 > ![Hamming Distance]({{"/assets/images/2021-04-04-distance-measures-6.jpg" | relative_url}})

-Above sequence generates value of 2 as there is differencce of values in 7 and 10 dimensions
+Above sequence generates value of 2 as there is difference of values in 7 and 10 dimensions

 There are other measures as well and we will understand about few of them in the future.
 One such important and widely used measure is *Cosine Distance* and *Cosine similarity*, we will see this in upcoming articles.